Dedekind561/javascript-todo-app/README.md

    npm run check
    ```

-These scripts are defined in the `package.json` file and provide an easy way to manage the database state during development and testing.

 ## 🔍 Checking Database State with sqlite3

 You can use the sqlite3 command-line tool to directly interact with the database and check its state: